 An interim marijuana committee shall be appointed.
-The speaker may appoint five members of the House of Representatives.
-The president pro tempore may appoint five members of the Senate.
-The attorney general may appoint one state's attorney and one attorney from the Office of the Attorney General.
-The Governor may appoint one representative from each of the Departments of Health, Revenue, and Public Safety.
-The Governor may also appoint one representative of law enforcement, one health care practitioner and one nurse with knowledge of medical marijuana issues, one nurse, two representatives from the medical marijuana cultivators or manufacturers or retail industry, one patient or advocate of a patient with a debilitating condition who intends to use medical marijuana, or one representative of local governments.
-Any consultant hired by the state may serve in an advisory, non-voting capacity.
-If there is a vacancy on the committee, the vacancy may be filled in the same manner as the original appointment under this Act.
+The speaker shall appoint five members of the House of Representatives.
+The president pro tempore shall appoint five members of the Senate.
+The attorney general shall appoint one state's attorney and one attorney from the Office of the Attorney General.
+The Governor shall appoint one representative from each of the Departments of Health, Revenue, and Public Safety.
+The Governor shall also appoint one representative of law enforcement, one health care practitioner and one nurse with knowledge of medical marijuana issues, two representatives from the medical marijuana cultivators or manufacturers or retail industry, one patient or advocate of a patient with a debilitating condition who intends to use medical marijuana, or one representative of local governments.
+Any consultant hired by the state shall serve in an advisory, nonvoting capacity.
+If there is a vacancy on the committee, the vacancy shall be filled in the same manner as the original appointment under this Act.
 The committee shall be under the supervision of the Executive Board of the Legislative Research Council and staffed and funded as an interim legislative committee.